 Nature gives us vital resources which are crucial for human and existence.
 Things like plants, flowers, water, air, animals etc play an important role in our lives and support our existence in direct or indirect manner.
 In Hinduism we consider almost everything sacred which is given by nature.
+Let’s know more about religious trees & their significance in Hinduism.

 Talking about trees and plants, we often grow and worship them in our home like Tulsi, Neem etc which also provide medicinal value for our daily lives.